themandalore/Photocoin/README.md

     truffle develop
     migrate
 ```
-  * List a Pet on the orderbook
+  * List a Photo on the orderbook
 ```
-    listPet(1,5000000000000000000); //note price is in wei
+    listPhoto(1,5000000000000000000); //note price is in wei
-    Note: The pet is transfered to the market contract upon listing
+    Note: The photo is transfered to the market contract upon listing
 ```
   * Query the orderbook for the details
 ```
     getOrder(1); //returns the order maker and the price
 ```
-  * Buy a Pet
+  * Buy a Photo
 ```
-    buyPet(1); //you must send with it the correct value
+    buyPhoto(1); //you must send with it the correct value
 ```
   * Withdraw your Funds
 ```
-    withdraw(); //e.g. Assuming you sold a pet for 5 ether, you can now withdraw your 5 ether from the contract.
+    withdraw(); //e.g. Assuming you sold a photo for 5 ether, you can now withdraw your 5 ether from the contract.
 ```
-  * Unlist a Pet
+  * Unlist a Photo
 ```
-    unlistPet(1); //You must be the one who placed the order or owner.
+    unlistPhoto(1); //You must be the one who placed the order or owner.
 ```

 #### Notes:

-All contracts are owned by Alluminate.
+All contracts are owned by David Tera

 ## Testing